isadri/inception/README.md

 ### Introducing Docker

 Docker is an open-source engine that automates the deployement of applications into containers.
 It is so powerful technology, and that often means something that comes with a high level of complexity.
 And, under the hood, Docker is fairly complex, however, its fundamental user-facing structure is indeed a simple client/server model.
-There are several pieces sitting behind the Docker API, including *containerd* and *runc*, these are responsible for starting and stopping containers (including building all of the OS constructs such as namespaces and cgroups), but the basic system interaction is a client talking over an API to a server.
+There are several pieces sitting behind the Docker API, including *containerd* and *runc* (more about these components is explained later), these are responsible for starting and stopping containers (including building all of the OS constructs such as namespaces and cgroups), but the basic system interaction is a client talking over an API to a server.
 Underneath this simple exterior, Docker heavily interacts with the kernel.

 ### Docker and Windows